sleeptoken/zettelkasten/Intents and Activities.md

 Activities are responsible to render the screen of an app.
 So if your app has multiple screens, you can use `startActivity()` to start another activity.
 To do that you have to create an Intent object and target a specific activity class.

+we can start a non exported activity from WITHIN the same app

 ```java
 Intent intent = new Intent();
 intent.setComponent(new ComponentName("io.hextree.activitiestest", "io.hextree.activitiestest.SecondActivity"));
 startActivity(intent);
 ```

-An alternative syntax to specify the target package and activity is also:
+An alternative syntax to specify the target package and activity is also: **Typical Internal Intent**

 ```java
 Intent intent = new Intent();